kajmagnus/kajmagnus-blogg/src/pages/2017-08-25-new-embedded-comments/index.md

 ---
 title: New embedded comments for static sites
-date: "2017-08-20T10:00:00.000Z"
+date: "2017-08-25T16:37:00.000Z"
-path: "/new-embedded-comments/"
+path: "/new-embedded-comments"
 discussionId: "new-embedded-comments-2017"
 ---

-Here's an new embedded comments system, open source, ad-free & track-free, and with some novel ideas, which adds discussions to your static website, or WordPress / whatever blog.
+Here's an new embedded comments system, open source, ad-free & track-free, and with some new ideas, which adds discussions to your static website, or WordPress / whatever blog.
 Scroll down and have a look.
-(This is a static site, built with Gatsby, hosted at Netlify, and with that new embedded comments system.)
+This is a static site, built with Gatsby, hosted at Netlify, and with that new embedded comments system.

 Benefits and unique features: